neondatabase/website/content/guides/next-upload-aws-s3.md

 Mow, let's move on to creating an API route to obtain a presigned URL to upload objects to.

-## Create a Presigned URL with AWS S3 SDK
+## Create a Presigned URL with Amazon S3 SDK

-TODO
+Presigned URLs allow you to upload large chunks of data directly at the source (here, `Amazon S3`). instead of processing

 ```tsx
 // File: app/api/presigned/route.ts